Loading...

 • Bachelor's degree and undergraduate transcript

-However, as part of your application, you may be asked to explain why you wish to study an MBA specialization in particular.
-Here, you should talk about your specific career goals and interests, and why the specialization is the best choice for you.
+However, as part of your application, you may be asked to explain why you wish to study an MBA specialization.
+Here, you should talk about your specific career goals and interests and why the specialization is the best choice for you.